medusa2112/HealiosHealth/replit.md

-✓ Fixed button arrow alignment across entire application by adding whitespace-nowrap to prevent text wrapping ✓ Updated all button hover effects to use text color change (#07a88a) instead of background color changes ✓ Ensured arrows stay on same line as button text for consistent visual presentation across all pages
+✓ Fixed button arrow alignment across entire application by adding whitespace-nowrap to prevent text wrapping ✓ Updated all button hover effects to use text color change (#07a88a) instead of background color changes ✓ Ensured arrows stay on same line as button text for consistent visual presentation across all pages ✓ Updated header icon buttons (search, cart, menu, theme toggle) to use #07a88a hover color instead of background changes ✓ Applied consistent hover color change to all components: pre-order modal, product cards, cart sidebar, and navigation dropdowns

 ## Advanced SEO Implementation (January 2025)